 Treatment options will likely include a combination of the following treatments.

 Your surgical oncologist (a surgeon who is specially trained in cancer care) can remove a tumor, part of the pancreas, or the entire pancreas and/or small intestine.
 This can often be done with a minimally invasive approach.

 - Whipple procedure (also called pancreaticoduodenectomy): This surgery is the most common for completely removing tumors from the pancreas.
 This procedure involves the removal of:

 - The gallbladder and part of the common bile duct

 - After this surgery, bile from your liver, food from your stomach and digestive juices from the remaining part of your pancreas all enter your small intestine, so you can have normal digestion.

-- Pylorus-preserving pancreaticoduodenectomy: This surgery is similar to the Whipple procedure, however, your surgeon does not remove the lower part of your stomach.
+- Pylorus-preserving pancreaticoduodenectomy: This surgery is like the Whipple procedure except your surgeon does not remove the lower part of your stomach.

-- Total pancreatectomy: Less common than the Whipple procedure, in the pancreatectomy, surgery will involve the removal of:
+- Total pancreatectomy: Less common than the Whipple procedure, this surgery will remove the:

 - Entire pancreas

 - Gallbladder, if you still have one